A variety of professional development programs and recognitions are offered to faculty in all career stages at Penn State College of Medicine.

-Classes run a full week in September at Penn State’s University Park campus.
+Classes run a full week in the fall at Penn State University Park.

 Participants are expected to “leave pagers at the door” and remain free of other responsibilities so that full attention can be devoted to coursework and the educational experience.